 Filters

 Filters can significantly enhance what you see through an eye piece by blocking out unwanted light increasing contrast with the light waves, or colors, you are interested in.
 Filters help a great deal with deep space objects (DSOs) that emit light and as emission and planetary nebulas and are less useful for other DSOs like galaxies and star clusters.
 The reason is because emission and planetary nebula emit light in specific ranges of light while other DSO emit across a broader spectrum.
 The benefit of a narrow band filter will depend on a number of factors like how dark a site you are in, the seeing, and so forth.
 Agena Astro Products has an extensive article on filter types and uses that is worth reading.
-Broadband filters like so-called light pollution filters can help somewhat in suburban skies because they filter out wavelengths generated by common street lamps like low sodium bulbs, both with the proliferation of LED lights, the benefits of light pollution filters are somewhat reduced.
+Broadband filters like so-called light pollution filters can help somewhat in suburban skies because they filter out wavelengths generated by common street lamps like low sodium bulbs, but with the proliferation of LED lights, the benefits of light pollution filters are somewhat reduced.

 Polarizing filters that are either at a set light reduction or a variable polarizing filter can help bring out details on bright objects like the moon and planets.
 Anytime the moon is more than 1/4 it can be blinding to look at in a telescope and a polarizing filter knocks down the light levels and also removes light waves that are no parallel which enhances contrast and detail.
 The benefit of a variable polarizer is that you can get the benefits of polarization while reducing the loss of light which is useful with planets.